RitikaPahwa4444/commitedian/README.md

    - **Generic Names?** A playful boing sound.
 Are you okay?
    - **No Issues?** A positive sound.
 You’re a star!

-## Notes (a.k.a.
-The Fine Print)
+## The Fine Print 📝
 - This hook is for macOS and uses `afplay` for sound playback.
-Sorry, Windows folks.
+Sorry, Windows and Linux folks.
-- The `sounds` directory will magically appear with all the required files.
-Don’t delete it unless you want to ruin the fun.

 ## Troubleshooting (a.k.a.
 When Things Go Wrong)
 - If the hook doesn’t run, make sure it’s executable: